flowdas/typeable/docs/api/index.rst

    exceptions such as :exc:`TypeError` and :exc:`ValueError` can be thrown.
    If you wish, you can use *ctx* to locate the error position on *val*.

+.. decorator:: cast.register

+.. function:: declare(name: str)

+.. function:: field(*, key=None, default=MISSING, default_factory=None, nullable=None, required=False)

+.. function:: fields(class_or_instance)

+This module defines the following constant:

+.. data:: MISSING

-This package defines a class, which are detailed in the sections below.
+This package defines a couple of classes, which are detailed in the sections below.

 .. class:: Context(**policies)